syrkis/parabellum/README.md

 Parabellum is designed to be used in conjunction with JAX, a high-performance numerical computing library.
-Here is a simple example of how to use Parabellum to simulate a game with 10 agents and 10 enemies, each taking random actions.
+Here is a simple example of how to use Parabellum to simulate a game with 10 agents and 10 enemies, each taking random actions:

 ```python
 import parabellum as pb